icco/coffee_shop/docs/notes.md

 ## 8.29.10

+__NOTE__: I think this has been implied, but there are often multihour breaks in between the thought processes of some paragraphs.
+This is especially true today.

 For a moment there, I thought about the fact that I could have written this as a web app and used [AIR][air] to display this on the desktop.
 But then I remembered that I'm doing this so I can experience the pain that is developing